phileasdg/Image_and_Audio_Generation_and_Editing_using_Python/README.md

 package is a foundation from which development can build upon to expand the possibilities for media mischief in Python.
 The package provides a hopefully solid base with room for subsequent development and expansion.

-My full independent study proposal is available to read [here](project_documentation/Fall%202021%20Independent%20Study%20Proposal%20Phileas.pdf).
+My full independent study proposal is available to read [here](project_documentation/Fall%202021%20Independent%20Study%20Proposal%20Phileas.pdf), and more contextual information about the project and this repository specifically can be found [here](project_documentation/General_Independent_Study_Notebook.ipynb).

 If you are coming across this project and thinking of trying media_tools out, I hope you enjoy the experience!
 Pull requests are quite welcome!